 If you want to browse the maps, you can search for the hashtag on Twitter.
 David Friggens has a gallery about the maps on his site, but another one worth mentioning is the Tableau collection by Aurelien Chaumet.
 One really stunning set of maps was produced by Jo Wood, Professor of Visual Analytic who also published a GitHub repo of all of his maps with code!

-As the popularity of the challenge went above all expectations, I am planning to organize the challenge this year in November.
-Few improvements will be made, of course, but one thing won’t change:.doing 30 maps in one month is a very tough task, but I aim to keep it that way.
+As the popularity of the challenge went above all expectations, I am planning to organize the challenge in November 2020.
+Few improvements will be made, of course, but one thing won’t change: doing 30 maps in one month is a very tough task, but I aim to keep it that way.

 I will be moving the materials from a single tweet to GitHub and have it organized in a similar fashion to Tidy Tuesday data challenge.
 I have already set up a repository and now I am inviting all of you to contribute to building the challenge, for example by suggesting categories or datasets that could be used.
 My aim is to have the repository ready with categories 1st of October 2020.

 The #30DayMapChallenge really showed the power of the global mapping community.
-Thank you for participating and let’s do it better and bigger in 2020!
+Thank you for participating and let’s do it bigger and better in 2020!